ZedThree/OpenPlasmaEquilibrium/README.md

 - Provide schema and validator
 - Provide units for all quantities

-## OPEQ Specification 0.1.0
+## OPEQS Specification 0.1.0

-- OPEQ files are HDF5 files
+- OPEQS files are HDF5 files
     - Specify HDF5 version?
 At least 1.10?
 Backwards compatibility
       issues
-- Files must have some metadata: what version of OPEQ spec, what software was used to create the file (including that software version)
+- Files must have some metadata: what version of OPEQS spec, what software was used to create the file (including that software version)
 - Currently targeting only tokamaks, but for future-proofing, this can